cmenguy/ndopt/README.md

-# continuous-optimizer &mdash; Optimization on n-dimensional functions
+# ndopt &mdash; Optimization on n-dimensional functions

-continuous-optimizer applies the particle swarm algorithm to find the global minima in a set of mathematical functions.
+ndopt applies the particle swarm algorithm to find the global minima in a set of mathematical functions.

 ## Quicklinks